Brief History Of My Military Service

 Two 2 man teams from our flight were transferred (by PACAF via TDY) to Vietnam in late September of 1965 when the South Korean Tiger Division join in the fight for the Vietnamese freedom.
 The Tiger Division was sent to Vietnam primarily to assist in the control of the SE / TAOR Corp II sector that controlled QL-19 - Qui Nhon to Pleiku's main highway for re-supply of the troops in Pleiku and An Khe.

 The first two teams that went to Vietnam consisted of 2 officers and their airman.
 My FAC team being Capt.
 J. R. Nicholson and myself.
-The other FAC team was Airman Malaney and his officer whom I do not remember at this time.
-My FAC teams was assigned a call sign - which was Ragged Scooper 2 - my call sign ended in 2-Alpha and Malaney's was 1-Alpha since he was assigned to the RoK HQ and I was detached to the field with the RoK troops at Camp Thunderbolt at the foot of An Khe Pass on QL-19 which at that time was total mud and gravel road.
+The other FAC team was A1/c John Mullaney and his officer was Capt.
+Joseph Selleck Jr. My FAC teams was assigned a call sign of Ragged Scooper 2 - my call sign ended in 2-Alpha.
+I was detached to the field with the RoK troops at Camp Thunderbolt at the foot of An Khe Pass on QL-19 which at that time was total mud and gravel road.

 |Sample of the Korean Written Language|

-Once at Qui Nhon, I was re-attached to a RoK Cav Regiment near Binh Khe, part of the South Korean Tiger Division once again.
-The Tiger unit that I was attached to was settling in NE of Qui Nhon, about 17+ km West - South West of Phu Cat - called Camp Thunderbolt and Airman Malaney was assigned to the RoK HQ Compound - both sites were under construction at this time.
+Once at Qui Nhon, I was re-attached to a RoK 2nd Battalion, 1st Regiment of the RoK Army Tiger Division near Binh Khe.
+This Tiger unit that I was attached to was settling in NE of Qui Nhon, about 17+ km West - South West of Phu Cat - called Camp Thunderbolt and Airman Mullaney was assigned I beleive to be at the RoK HQ Compound - both sites were under construction at this time.

 I have just recently learned that the Chopper Group that moved most of the Koreans and me around was the 161st Assault Helicopter Group.
 This group of guys did a great job moving us from point to point, sometimes on very short notice and under fire.
 They also picked up both wounded and the dead for us.
 Another group that supported the RoK Tigers was the 129th Assault Helicopter Company.
 I had many a ride on their choppers as well.